-Some pretty festive paper muffin cases – or red and green silicone muffin cases
+- Festive paper muffin cases or red and green silicone muffin cases

-- 9 oz / 250g / 2 cups and 2 tablespoons flour.
-(I use a mix of half plain and half wholegrain, but you can vary this according to taste - or according to what you have in your store cupboard!)
+- 9 oz / 250g / 2 cups and 2 tablespoons flour (I use a mix of half plain and half whole grain, but you can vary this according to taste.)

-- 1 teaspoon of cinnamon and a pinch of cloves, or a teaspoon of mixed spice
+- 1 teaspoon cinnamon and a pinch of cloves, or 1 teaspoon of mixed spice

 - 2 eggs

-- Around 100gram / 4 oz of mincemeat – this is about a third of a jar.
-Mincemeat keeps well in the fridge, so you can store the rest to use another timeEither:
+- Around 100gram / 4 oz mincemeat (This is about a third of a jar.
+Mincemeat keeps well in the fridge, so you can store the rest to use another time.)

-3) In a large bowl, sift together flour, baking powder, and cinnamon and cloves.
-(See top photo, opposite the list of ingredients.)
+- In a large bowl, sift together flour, baking powder, and cinnamon and cloves (see photo.)

-9) Spoon the remaining mixture into the muffin cases, covering over the mincemeat.
-(This step is shown in the bottom right picture.)
+- Spoon the remaining mixture into the muffin cases, covering over the mincemeat (see photo).

-Press a muffin top gently and if it springs back then the muffins are done.
+- To check for doneness, press a muffin top gently.
+If it springs back, then the muffins are done.

 - Let them cool a little before you eat them, as mincemeat gets very hot.